Monte Carlo inference for semiparametric Bayesian regression: Methods

-under model \eqref{trans}--\eqref{mod}.
-The first term, $p(g \mid \D_n) = \int_\Theta p(g, \theta \mid \D_n) \ d\theta$, presents the more significant challenge for Bayesian modeling, computing, and theory, and is the focus of this paper.
-The second term is more straightforward: $p(\theta \mid \D_n, g)$ is equivalent to the posterior distribution of $\theta$ under model \eqref{mod} using data $z_i = g(y_i)$ with known transformation $g$.
-Thus, the presence of the transformation does not introduce any additional challenges for this term: the conditional posterior $p(\theta \mid \D_n, g) = p(\theta \mid \{x_i, g(y_i)\}_{i=1}^n)$ is well-studied for many choices of \eqref{mod}, and often is available in closed form or can be accessed using existing algorithms for models of the form $P_{Z \mid \theta, X}$.
+The goal is to provide Bayesian inference for transformed regression models \eqref{trans}--\eqref{mod}, prioritizing (i) nonparametric modelling of the transformation $g$, (ii) computational convenience and efficiency, and (iii) empirical and theoretical validation for posterior and predictive inference.
+Our approach begins with a general decomposition of the joint posterior distribution:

-The central idea is to identify $g$ using the marginal distributions $P_Y$ and $P_X$ of the dependent and independent variables, respectively, under the assumed model \eqref{trans}--\eqref{mod}.
-We target the posterior distributions of these relevant quantities, which induces a posterior distribution on $g$.
-Specifically, the marginal posterior (predictive) distributions satisfy $ F_{Y\mid \D_n}(t) = \mbox{pr}(y \le t \mid \D_n) = \mbox{pr}\{z \le g(t) \mid \D_n\} = F_{Z \mid \D_n}\{g(t)\}$, where the marginal posterior (predictive) distribution of $z$ is
+The second term is straightforward: $p(\theta \mid \D_n, g)$ is equivalent to the posterior distribution of $\theta$ under model \eqref{mod} using data $z_i = g(y_i)$ with known transformation $g$.
+The presence of the transformation does not introduce any additional challenges for this term: the conditional posterior $p(\theta \mid \D_n, g) = p(\theta \mid \{x_i, g(y_i)\}_{i=1}^n)$ is well-studied for many regression models \eqref{mod} and priors $p(\theta)$, and is either available analytically or estimable using standard algorithms for Bayesian regression.
+The first term, $p(g \mid \D_n)$, presents the more significant challenge.
+A direct Bayesian approach---specifying a prior for $(g, \theta)$, computing the likelihood under \eqref{trans}--\eqref{mod}, and attempting to marginalize the posterior, $p(g \mid \D_n) = \int_\Theta p(g, \theta \mid \D_n) \ d\theta$---is analytically intractable, while MCMC-based approximations are complex, computationally inefficient, and empirically unsatisfactory (see Section~\ref{sec-emp}).
+Thus, we pursue alternative strategies to access or approximate $p(g \mid \D_n)$.